Goodweather

 2023 - under construction

-The massing of the house is conceived as a block of wood seated on stererotomic concrete based with volumes carved out for circulation and shelter.
-The house was designed following passive design strategies including siting for solar orientation, shading, mitigation of indoor temperature swings using thermal mass, high-insulation envelope assemblies, and rigorous attention to detail with regards to air-tightness.
+The massing of the house is conceived as a block of wood seated on a concrete base with volumes carved out for circulation and shelter.
+The house was designed following passive design strategies including siting for optimal solar orientation (shade in summer, light in winter) mitigation of indoor temperature swings using thermal mass, high-insulation envelope assemblies, and rigorous attention to detail with regards to air-tightness.
 The envelope uses state-of-art vapour open membranes and tapes and achieved an ACH50 score of under 1.0.
 This is a net-zero ready house that can easily be upgraded to net-zero status in the future.

 Provisional Structure 2: